Photo of Kyla Bruff

 Biography

-My research interests lie primarily in 19th and 20th century German and French social and political philosophy.
+My research interests lie in 19th and 20th century German and French social and political philosophy.
 In general, I investigate the metaphysical commitments and historical roots of contemporary ideological orientations.
-I am currently researching different concepts of civil society in relation to questions of the state and identity in German Idealism and Critical Theory.
+I am currently researching concepts of nature in the critical theory tradition, as primarily informed by Hegel and Marx.
+I am asking whether these different, often ambiguous, concepts can help us to understand the significance of nature in the context of the current ecological crisis.
 An additional one of my ongoing projects develops a critical analysis of populism out of the work of Theodor W. Adorno.
 I wrote my doctoral dissertation on F.W.J.
 Schelling’s political philosophy—the first standalone monograph on the topic in English.

 I am an active translator from French and German into English.
 My published translations include the first appearance of Schelling’s Late Political Philosophy: Lectures 22-24 of the Presentation of the Purely Rational Philosophy in English.